Praneeth74/Obtaining-Fractional-Volumes-of-Hypersphere-in-CUDA/README.md

 ### Description:

 Consider a unit hypersphere and split it into 100 shells of equal thickness.
-Now, this implementation is for obtaining fractional volumes of each shell.
-It is primarily implemented for dimensions (2-16).
+This implementation aims to obtain the fractional volumes of each shell, primarily for dimensions ranging from 2 to 16.

-The method considered here is to first sample sufficient number of points in the hypershpere.
-After sampling we can consider counting number of points in each shell as a measurement to their volume.
-We finally divide each count by total number of points sampled in the whole of hypershpere.
+The method employed involves first sampling a sufficient number of points within the hypersphere.
+After sampling, the number of points in each shell is counted to measure their volume.
+Finally, each count is divided by the total number of points sampled in the entire hypersphere to obtain the fractional volumes.

-Here for sampling points, Rejection sampling is used where the points are uniformly sampled in an unit hypercube and then select those points that are present in the hypersphere.
-That is, rejecting those points which are outside hypersphere.
+For sampling points, rejection sampling is used.
+Points are uniformly sampled within a unit hypercube, and those points that lie outside the hypersphere are rejected.
+This process ensures that only points within the hypersphere are considered.

 ### Procedure: